college-questr/questr-front-end/README.md

 2.)
 All component styles should be written in styled-components and you can position them throughout the page using sass. can also use semantic ui if you want.

 3.)
 Before creating a pull.
-All existing tests needs to pass When you do make a pull request add me @kiamco as a reviewer.
+All existing tests needs to pass When you do make a pull request add me @kiamco or @docoleman36 as a reviewer.

 ## keep in mind